Efficient criteria of quantumness for a large system of qubits: Random walk model: Heuristic treatment

 \section{Random walk model: Heuristic treatment}

 The evolution of the state vector of a quantum system can be modeled by a series of random collapses to one of its instantaneous eigenstates at the moments $t_1, t_2, \dots$, and unitary evolutions under the Hamiltonian $\hat{H}(t)$ between these moments.
-It was very tempting to relate the finite probability of success of an adiabatic quantum computer to the percolation transition in its Hilbert space when covered by randomly placed hyperspheres of the radius, determined by the interval $\Delta t$ between the collapses.
-A formation of the equivalent to the infinite cluster~\cite{stauffer1992} would guarantee the finite probability of accessing the desired final state.
-Unfortunately, we have concluded that the approach does not scale, though the results by themselves are instructive (see Section IV).
+In the limit of infinitesimally small time intervals between subsequent collapses, this picture leads to the Quantum State Diffusion approach (QSD).
+Averaging over individual QSD trajectories reproduces the standard quantum master equation for the density matrix and provides an efficient basis for numerical calculation~\cite{Percival1998}.